anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As a third step of the interaction with the domain registrar, the Registrar-Agent SHALL obtain the CA-Certificates artificat from the registrar via HTTP-over-TLS GET to the registrar endpoint at `/.well-known/brski/wrappedcacerts`.
 In the request header, the Accept field SHOULD be set to `application/jose+json`.

-Upon receiving a GET request at `/.well-known/brski/wrappedcacerts`, the domain registrar MUST reply with the CA-Certificates artifact as defined in {{cacerts-artifact}} in the body of a 200 OK response.
+Upon receiving a GET request at `/.well-known/brski/wrappedcacerts`, the domain registrar MUST reply with the CA-Certificates artifact as defined in {{cacerts_artifact}} in the body of a 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.

 TODO(from where do the CA certificates come?
 I would expect an exchange with the Key Infrastructure, as there was no requirement in Section 6.1 to configure the CA certs at the registrar; also need to be up-to-date)